What You Need to Know (FAQ)

 What is DSCSA?

-• DSCSA, or Drug Supply Chain Security Act is a federal law that will go into effect on November 27, 2024.
+• DSCSA, or Drug Supply Chain Security Act is a federal law that will go into effect on August 27, 2025.
 The law enhances the unit level tracing capabilities through inbound receiving, outbound sending, and return transaction information at the distribution level for pharmaceuticals.

 • DSCSA helps prevent the introduction of counterfeit pharmaceuticals and enables enhanced tracking of product from the manufacturer to the patient by container size, transaction date, number of containers, lot number, expiration dates, serial numbers and name and addresses of previous and subsequent owners of the product.